Religion in Tanzania: Statistics

 Current statistics on the relative sizes of various religions in Tanzania are limited because religious questions have been eliminated from government census reports since 1967.
 Estimates for 2010 published by the Pew Research Center in 2012 indicated that 61.4% of the population were Christian, 35.2% Muslim, 1.8% practiced traditional folk religions and 1.4% were unaffiliated.
 A projection by the Pew Research Center based on these numbers estimated that 63% of the population in 2020 were Christian, 34% Muslim, 2% unaffiliated and 1% adhered to various Folk religions.

-According to the Association of Religion Data Archives (ARDA), 55.3% of the population is Christian, 31.5% is Muslim, 11.3% practices traditional faiths, while 1.9% of the population is non-religious or adheres to other faiths as of 2020.
+According to projections from the Association of Religion Data Archives (ARDA) which is based on the World Religion Database (1900-2050), 54.6% of the population is Christian, 32.8% is Muslim, 10.8% practices traditional faiths, while 1.8% of the population adheres to other faiths or is non-religious as of 2025.

-According to the 2020 ARDA estimate, 29% of the population was Protestant and 27% was Catholic.
-According to a Pew Research Center study conducted in 2012, 40% of the Muslim population of Tanzania identifies as Sunni, 20% as Shia, and 15% as Ahmadiyya, with 20% not specifying a denomination.
-The ARDA estimates that most Tanzanian Muslims are Sunni, with a significant Shia minority, as of 2020.
+According to the 2025 ARDA estimate, 32.8% of the population was Protestant and 22.9% was Catholic, and most Tanzanian Muslims were seen as Sunni.
+A Pew Research Center study conducted in 2012, showed 40% of the Muslim population of Tanzania identifies as Sunni, 20% as Shia, and 15% as Ahmadiyya, with 20% not specifying a denomination.

 Religion-related statistics for Tanzania have been regarded as notoriously biased and unreliable.

-About 99 percent of the population in Zanzibar is Muslim.
+About 99% of the population in Zanzibar is Muslim.
 The largest religion in Dar es Salaam is Islam, comprising around 70% of its total population.
-There are also active communities of other religious groups, primarily on the mainland, such as Buddhists, Hindus, Sikhs, and Bahá'ís.
+There are also active communities of other religious groups, primarily on the mainland, such as Buddhists, Hindus, Sikhs, and Baháʼís.